shambhavithakur/curatorbot/readme.md

     ```python
     if number == 3:
         FOLDER_NAME = "artist-name"
-        SHORT_NAME = "name"
+        SHORT_NAME = "artist-name"
     ```

     In the code above, the FOLDER_NAME value is the artist's full name, lowercased and joined by hyphens.
 You can obtain the name from the WikiArt website.
 The SHORT_NAME variable should ideally be the artist's last name in lowercase.

-    Once you have chosen the SHORT_NAME, make sure that you add a folder bearing the SHORT_NAME to the curatorbot/code/assets/wiki folder—for example, curatorbot/code/assets/wiki/shishkin.
+    Once you have chosen the SHORT_NAME, make sure that you add a folder bearing the SHORT_NAME to the curatorbot/code/assets/wiki folder—for example, curatorbot/code/assets/wiki/artist-name.
 And to the SHORT_NAME folder, add folders named img and img_large.

 7. In download.py, in the get_json function, change the number of paintings you want to download per artist.
 In the main() function, edit the range—`for number in range(3)`—according to the number of artists you have in settings.py.